PVDoriginal/firefly/README.md

 ## Usage
 To use this crate, simply run `cargo run bevy_firefly` or add firefly to your Cargo.toml file.

+You can see all the firely versions [here](https://crates.io/crates/bevy_firefly/versions).

 Here is a basis example of integrating firefly into a bevy app:

 ```Rs